Steamboat, United States: Family Ski Guide

 - Rental car: Useful for grocery runs and downtown dining.
 4WD recommended for the mountain roads

 If flying into Denver, make it a road trip.
 Stop in Kremmling or Hot Sulphur Springs for a stretch break.
-The drive through Colorado ranch country with snow-covered peaks is scenic enough to count as part of the vacation.

-☕What Can You Do Off the Slopes?
+☕What's There to Do Off the Slopes?

-By evening your kids will be soaking in the Old Town Hot Springs, which have been warming up tired bodies since the Ute people used them centuries ago.
+By evening your kids will be soaking in the Old Town Hot Springs which have been warming up tired bodies since the Ute people used them centuries ago.
 Steamboat feels like a real Colorado town that happens to have a ski resort attached, not a purpose-built village designed to separate you from your money.

 What Fills the Hours